 Getting kids to see bikes as more than just recreation starts with them using their bike to travel to their primary destinations.
 When kids return to school, make riding part of their new schedule.
 Practise the route a few weeks of the school’s opening.
 Giving kids a bike ride to look forward to at the start and end of a day can help smooth the transition back to a more traditional schedule.

 Knowing what to do when traffic and other pedestrians are around is not the same as doing loops around the cul de sac.
 Start simple – traffic flow, riding in a line, traffic signs and lights, and safe stopping distances.
 Once they have the basics, layer on more knowledge.

 Getting my kids to do anything is easier when their friends are involved.
 When the time is right, there’s safety (and way more fun) in numbers.
 It’s a lot easier to convince fellow parents to let their kids ride to school or recreation when they know they’re part of a group.

 Unplug the house

 If one thing has become apparent, it’s that we all have limits to the amount of screen time we actually want.
-In our house, the luster of school through a screen wore off by week two and we had to bargain bike time just to get them to complete their online work.
+In our house, the lustre of school through a screen wore off by week two and we had to bargain bike time just to get them to complete their online work.
 Nobody is born with the desire to spend all day in front of a screen.
-Set limits for everybody in the house and go ride.
+Set limits for everybody in the house and go for a ride.